harikaduyu/harikaduyu-blog/content/posts/2021-03-15-hello-everybody-and-welcome/index.md

 ---
-title: My first post using Novela by Narative
+title: Hello everybody and welcome
 author: Harika Duyu
-date: 2019-04-30
+date: 2021-03-15
-hero: ./images/hero.jpg
+hero: ./images/article-image-1.jpg
+excerpt: I am very excited to write my first blog post
 ---

 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.